tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

   algorithm and one using a PQC algorithm, issued for the same identity, presented and validated together during authentication.
 Some protocols may require these certificates to include the RelatedCertificate extension {{?RELATED-CERTS=RFC9763}} to ensure that both refer to the same identity and binding.

-Another approach is to use a PQC-only certificate which contains only a post-quantum public key and produces signatures using a PQC algorithm.
+Another approach is to use a PQC certificate which contains only a post-quantum public key and produces signatures using a PQC algorithm.
 Examples include {{!ML-DSA=I-D.ietf-lamps-dilithium-certificates}}
 and {{!SLH-DSA=I-D.ietf-lamps-x509-slhdsa}}.

-This document provides guidance on selecting among the two hybrid certificate models and the PQC-only model depending on the deployment context, the readiness of the supporting ecosystem, and security requirements.
+This document provides guidance on selecting among the two hybrid certificate models and the PQC model depending on the deployment context, the readiness of the supporting ecosystem, and security requirements.

-It is important to note that the use of PQC-only certificates, composite certificates, or the dual-certificate model alone does not guarantee post-quantum security.
+It is important to note that the use of PQC certificates, composite certificates, or the dual-certificate model alone does not guarantee post-quantum security.
 As long as relying parties continue to trust or accept traditional-only certificates, an attacker equipped with a CRQC